Nedre Eiker: Name

 The Old Norse form of the name was Eikjar.
 The name is the plural form of eiki which means "oak wood".
 The meaning of Nedre Eiker is "(the) lower (part of) Eiker".
 (The municipality of Eiker was divided in 1885.)

 Coat-of-arms

 The coat-of-arms was granted on 26 June 1970.
 The arms show three gold-colored oak leaves on a red background.
 The arms are canting because the meaning of the name (Eik) comes from the word for oak.

-(See also coat-of-arms of Eigersund, Songdalen, Tingvoll and Øvre Eiker)

 Geography

 The municipality is located in the southern part of Buskerud county.
 It borders the municipalities of Lier, Drammen, Hof, and Øvre Eiker.
 The majority of the residents live in the villages of Mjøndalen, Krokstadelva, Solbergelva, and Steinberg.

-The Drammenselva river flows through the municipality of Nedre Eiker.
+The Drammenselva River flows through the municipality of Nedre Eiker.
 It is one of the largest rivers in Norway, with a course running from Tyrifjorden in the north to Drammensfjord in the south.